Brian Anderson Player Props: Brewers vs. Rockies

 Brian Anderson At The Plate

+- He has hit a home run in 10.3% of his games this season, and 4.3% of his plate appearances.

-- Anderson has an RBI in 10 of 28 games this year, with multiple RBI in five of them.
-He has also driven in three or more of his team's runs in two contests.
+- In 34.5% of his games this year, Anderson has had at least one RBI.
+He's picked up more than one in 17.2% and driven in three or more of his team's runs in two contests.

+- He has scored in 41.4% of his games this season, with more than one run scored in 13.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.